learn-co-curriculum/each-vs-collect-readme/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/each-vs-collect-readme' title='Iteration: Each Vs. Collect'>Iteration: Each Vs. Collect</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/each-vs-collect-readme'>Collect and Return Values</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/each-vs-collect-readme'>Collect and Return Values</a> on Learn.co and start learning to code for free.</p>